 12th Century history with a 21st Century experience

-Celtic Haven is steeped in Welsh history and our guests are often keen to know more about it, especially if they’re staying in one of our restored cottages which date right back to the 12th Century.
-Your cottage name is a clue to its past, and here’s a little insight into what our charming cliff-top cottages have seen over the years….
+Celtic Haven is steeped in Welsh history and our guests are often keen to learn more about it, especially if they’re staying in one of our restored cottages which are believed to date back as far as the 12th Century.
+Your cottage name is a clue to its past, and here’s a little insight into the history of Celtic Haven, and what our charming cliff-top cottages have seen over the years….

 A brief history of the local area

 Hidden amongst the wooded valleys, spectacular shorelines and rugged terrain of Pembrokeshire National Park is a history riddled with war, romance and intrigue.

 Dating back to the Iron Age, human civilisation has walked the paths of Pembrokeshire for near-on 3,000 years.
 However, it was with the 11th century Norman invasion that the path towards Celtic Haven really began.

 As the Normans marched their colonial way through England, the man in charge of much of Western Wales went by the name King Rhys ap Tewdwr.
 In a desperate attempt to maintain his family’s importance in the area, he promptly offered the hand of his youngest and most beautiful daughter to the Norman Lord, Gerald de Windsor.

 This maternal knot started a cascade of events that eventually lead to the construction of what today is Celtic Haven.

 Over the subsequent 700 years, the lands around Pembroke Castle – the Manorbier Estate – were steadily sold off, broken down and built upon.

 With the coming of the industrial revolution to western Europe in the late 18th century came the acquisition by John Adams of an area of the Manoriber Easte called Lydstep Haven.
 Adams set about quarrying the land for stone to service the ever growing needs of industrialising Britain.